-- (m) not to be tried for an offence in respect of an act or omission for which that person has previously been either acquitted or convicted; - (n) to the benefit of the least severe of the prescribed punishments if the prescribed punishment for the offence has been changed between the time that the offence was committed and the time of sentencing; and - (o) of appeal to, or review by, a higher court. - (4) Whenever this section requires information to be given to a person, that information must be given in a language that the person understands. - (5) Evidence obtained in a manner that violates any right in the Bill of Rights must be excluded if the admission of that evidence would render the trial unfair or otherwise be detrimental to the administration of justice.
+- 0. of appeal to, or review by, a higher court. - 4.
+Whenever this section requires information to be given to a person, that information must be given in a language that the person understands. - 5.
+Evidence obtained in a manner that violates any right in the Bill of Rights must be excluded if the admission of that evidence would render the trial unfair or otherwise be detrimental to the administration of justice.

-[a108y1996s36]36 Limitation of rights
+36. Limitation of rights

-- (1) The rights in the Bill of Rights may be limited only in terms of law of general application to the extent that the limitation is reasonable and justifiable in an open and democratic society based on human dignity, equality and freedom, taking into account all relevant factors, including- - (a) the nature of the right; - (b) the importance of the purpose of the limitation; - (c) the nature and extent of the limitation: - (d) the relation between the limitation and its purpose; and - (e) less restrictive means to achieve the purpose. - (2) Except as provided in subsection (1) or in any other provision of the Constitution, no law may limit any right entrenched in the Bill of Rights.
+- 1. The rights in the Bill of Rights may be limited only in terms of law of general application to the extent that the limitation is reasonable and justifiable in an open and democratic society based on human dignity, equality and freedom, taking into account all relevant factors, including - the nature of the right; а. - h. the importance of the purpose of the limitation; - C. the nature and extent of the limitation; - d. the relation between the limitation and its purpose; and - less restrictive means to achieve the purpose. e. - 2.
+Except as provided in subsection (1) or in any other provision of the Constitution, no law may limit any right entrenched in the Bill of Rights.

-[a108y1996s37]37 States of emergency
+37. States of emergency

-- (1) A state of emergency may be declared only in terms of an Act of Parliament, and only when- - (a) the life of the nation is threatened by war, invasion, general insurrection, disorder, natural disaster or other public emergency; and - (b) the declaration is necessary to restore peace and order. - (2) A declaration of a state of emergency, and any legislation enacted or other action taken in consequence of that declaration, may be effective only- - (a) prospectively; and - (b) for no more than 21 days from the date of the declaration, unless the National Assembly resolves to extend the declaration.
+- 1. A state of emergency may be declared only in terms of an Act of Parliament, and only when - the life of the nation is threatened by war, invasion, general insurrection, a. disorder, natural disaster or other public emergency; and - b. the declaration is necessary to restore peace and order. - 2.
+A declaration of a state of emergency, and any legislation enacted or other action taken in consequence of that declaration, may be effective only - a. prospectively; and

+- b. for no more than 21 days from the date of the declaration, unless the National Assembly resolves to extend the declaration.
 The Assembly may extend a declaration of a state of emergency for no more than three months at a time.
 The first extension of the state of emergency must be by a resolution adopted with a supporting vote of a majority of the members of the Assembly.
 Any subsequent extension must be by a resolution adopted with a supporting vote of at least 60 per cent of the members of the Assembly.
-A resolution in terms of this paragraph may be adopted only following a public debate in the Assembly.

-- (3) Any competent court may decide on the validity of- - (a) a declaration of a state of emergency; - (b) any extension of a declaration of a state of emergency; or - (c) any legislation enacted, or other action taken, in consequence of a declaration of a state of emergency. - (4) Any legislation enacted in consequence of a declaration of a state of emergency may derogate from the Bill of Rights only to the extent that- - (a) the derogation is strictly required by the emergency; and - (b) the legislation- - (i) is consistent with the Republic's obligations under international law applicable to states of emergency; - (ii) conforms to subsection (5); and - (iii) is published in the national Government Gazette as soon as reasonably possible after being enacted. - (5) No Act of Parliament that authorises a declaration of a state of emergency, and no legislation enacted or other action taken in consequence of a declaration, may permit or authorise- - (a) indemnifying the state, or any person, in respect of any unlawful act; - (b) any derogation from this section; or - (c) any derogation from a section mentioned in column 1 of the Table of Non-Derogable Rights, to the extent indicated opposite that section in column 3 of the Table.
+A resolution in terms of this paragraph may be adopted only following a public debate in the Assembly. - 3.
+Any competent court may decide on the validity of - a. a declaration of a state of emergency; - b. any extension of a declaration of a state of emergency; or - c. any legislation enacted, or other action taken, in consequence of a declaration of a state of emergency. - 4.
+Any legislation enacted in consequence of a declaration of a state of emergency may derogate from the Bill of Rights only to the extent that - a. the derogation is strictly required by the emergency; and - b. the legislation - i. is consistent with the Republic's obligations under international law applicable to states of emergency; - ii. conforms to subsection (5); and - iii. is published in the national Government Gazette as soon as reasonably possible after being enacted. - 5.
+No Act of Parliament that authorises a declaration of a state of emergency, and no legislation enacted or other action taken in consequence of a declaration, may permit or authorise - a. indemnifying the state, or any person, in respect of any unlawful act; - b. any derogation from this section; or - c. any derogation from a section mentioned in column 1 of the Table of Non-Derogable Rights, to the extent indicated opposite that section in column 3 of the Table.

 Table of Non-Derogable Rights